Chris-ylGao/sql-learning.github.io/index.md

 ```ruby
 CREATE TABLE tableName(
 ```
-    //a list of parameters of each column, including name and datatype, eg: id INTEGER, name TEXT
+    // A list of parameters of each column, including name and datatype, eg: id INTEGER, name TEXT
+    // For 'DATE' datatype, the format is 'YYYY-MM-DD'
 ```ruby
 columnName1 DATATYPE1,
 columnName2 DATATYPE2,